2024-25 Season

-View the full programme for the current season [PDF 0.7MB]
+View the full programme for the current season [PDF 0.5MB] PDF icon

 Buying Tickets

-• Tickets for each concert can be bought by clicking the 'Buy tickets' button beside the concert listing below, or at the door (cash only at present).
+• Tickets for each concert can be bought by clicking the 'Buy tickets' button beside the concert listing below, or at the door (we have a card machine, but it doesn't always work so best to have some cash as backup).
 Cost is £12, students in full-time education admitted free of charge.

 Season Tickets provide entry to all concerts in the season.
 Cost is £40.
 That's £8 per concert, unbeatable value!